-Allentown Medical Malpractice Attorney
+Allentown Medical Negligence Attorney

-What is Medical Malpractice in Pennsylvania?
+What is Medical Negligence in Pennsylvania?

 There are four things that must generally be demonstrated to show that medical malpractice occurred.
 The four legal elements that must be proven are: